psilvaricardo/React/README.md

   - [`CodePen`](https://codepen.io) It's a social development environment for front-end designers and developers.
   - [`JSBin`](https://jsbin.com) It's another web editor and makes easy for Us to enter some JS code and see some console output.

+* `ReactCG2023` for the [*React - The Complete Guide (incl Hooks, React Router, Redux)*](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) (Ed.
+2023) by [Maximilian Schwarzmüller](https://www.udemy.com/course/react-the-complete-guide-incl-redux/#instructor-2).
+Dive in and learn React.js from scratch!
+Learn React, Hooks, Redux, React Router, Next.js, Best Practices and way more!.
+We can use the following tools:
+  - [`CodeSandbox`](https://codesandbox.io/) CodeSandbox keeps you in flow by giving you cloud development environments that resume in 1 second..

 # JS Array Functions

 Not really next-gen JavaScript, but also important: JavaScript array functions like map() , filter() , reduce()  etc. You'll see me use them quite a bit since a lot of React concepts rely on working with arrays (in immutable ways).